Afipsky refinery: History

 Since 2017, construction of a hydrocracking complex has been underway, including a hydrocracking unit with a capacity of 2.5 million tons per year, a hydrogen production unit with a capacity of 100 thousand tons per year, a sulfur production unit with a capacity of 100 thousand tons per year, and a sour water stripper and amine regeneration unit.
 The complex is scheduled to be commissioned in 2022.
 Construction of a delayed coking unit with a capacity of 1.6 million tons per year is also planned.
 The commissioning of these production complexes will increase the oil refining depth to 98%, the output of light petroleum products to 88%, and begin the production of gasoline and diesel fuel of the Euro-5 standard.
 Oil refining capacity should increase to 9 million tons, and fuel oil and vacuum gas oil will be excluded from the composition of the products.

 In connection with the successful completion of the energy audit of the equipment in June 2018, an energy passport was received with a validity period until 2022.

 In the fall of 2019, Sberbank's subsidiary, Sberbank Investments LLC, became a co-owner of the Afipsky Oil Refinery with 8% of the shares.
 In July of the same year, Safmar restructured the oil refinery's debt burden, and in October agreed to provide a loan of more than $1 billion to modernize the plant.

 Since 2019, a large-scale reconstruction has been underway at the Afipsky Oil Refinery, in which approximately 140 billion rubles have been invested.

 In February 2022, it became known that the Afip Oil Refinery reviewed design documentation and engineering survey results for the construction of a gasoline stabilization unit to produce raw materials for hydrogen production.

 On February 10, 2025, during the Russo-Ukrainian War, Ukrainian drones attacked the refinery, causing fires in the area.

+The refinery was again attacked by drones on March 13th 2026, and on the night of July 10 to 14, 2026.